Wool: Calico Acts

-They shaped the landscape and the fortunes of the that lies in the heart of the Iberian peninsula; in the 16th century, a unified Spain allowed export of merino lambs only with royal permission.
-The German wool-market – based on sheep of Spanish origin – did not overtake British wool until comparatively late.
+Over the centuries, various British laws controlled the wool trade or required the use of wool even in burials.
+The smuggling of wool out of the country, known as owling, was at one time punishable by the cutting off of a hand.
 Later, the Industrial Revolution introduced mass-production technology into wool- and wool-cloth-manufacturing.
 Australia's colonial economy came to depend on sheep-raising, and the Australian wool trade eventually overtook that of the Germans by 1845, furnishing wool for Bradford, which developed as the heart of industrialized woolens production.